SilkRose/Pony/src/stories/timeless-tears/timeless-tears.md

 I shakily lift my hooves, wrapping them around her.

-I hold her as tight as I can as her tears endlessly flow.
+I hold her as tight as I can as her tears endlessly flow, her eyes held close with force.

 *This is real, I can move!*